 GLB.
 There are no special provisions regarding certain types of data.
 However, under the GLB's general principles, some sensitive information may require greater safeguards in handling and storage.
-Financial institutions cannot disclose, other than to a consumer reporting agency, an account number or similar access code for a credit card, deposit account or transaction account to a non-affiliated third party for use in telemarketing, direct mail marketing or other marketing through e-mail.
+Financial institutions are prohibited from disclosing, other than to a consumer reporting agency, an account number or similar access code for a credit card, deposit account or transaction account to a non-affiliated third party for use in telemarketing, direct mail marketing or other marketing through e-mail.